“Do I need to take a NMLS continuing education class?”

 You can take your CE or continuing education class either online or in-person.

 Also, according to the NMLS, the CE class course content “…must include 3 hours of Federal law, 2 hours of ethics (which shall include fraud, consumer protection, and fair lending issues), and 2 hours of non-traditional mortgage lending, plus one additional hour of undefined education (referred to as an elective).
-Number of hours is 3/2/2/1 = 8.”
+The number of hours is 3/2/2/1 = 8.”

-HOWEVER, you cannot take the SAME CE course, two years in a row.
+However, you cannot take the SAME CE course, two years in a row.